-The struggle to choose homeschool curriculum can seem like a make or break decision for parents.
+The struggle to choose homeschool curriculum can seem like a make-or-break decision for parents.
 A homeschooling mom was explaining her anxieties about high school.
-After seven successful years of homeschooling, she was panicking.
-She sought help from a company with certified teachers and an accredited program.
+After seven successful years of homeschooling, she was panicking, and sought help from a company with certified teachers and an accredited program.
 Instead of supporting her successful homeschool, they told her not to use the homeschool curriculum she had chosen.
 Why?
 Personal preference.

 Even though the curriculum was popular and successful among homeschool families, the teacher didn't prefer it.
 It simply wasn't her cup of tea.
 The poor mom was left feeling more insecure and incapable.
 Fortunately, because she was a veteran homeschooler, she didn't stop there but continued to look for help that was a better fit for her family.
 That's how she found me.

 "...That one phrase on your website got me," she said.
 "I will not judge your homeschool or evaluate your children."
 That was how she ended up with me, talking about homeschool curriculum.

 When you are starting high school and feeling a bit insecure, how do you go about choosing homeschool curriculum?
 Here are ten proven strategies to help you make successful curriculum decisions.

 If you have been homeschooling for a while, you probably have a good idea about what homeschool curriculum will work for your child.
 Look back at your successful homeschool years and consider what you used that worked.
 Find a curriculum like what worked the previous year.
 Your mantra should be "If it works, keep using it."
 The grass will always be greener on the other side of the fence, but maybe the grass is Astroturf.
 If your grass is already green, don't look somewhere else.